twr14152/c-network-automation-scripts/arista/example4/README.md

 ### This script is a wrapper on top of the standard ssh command

 - So I will say this was a hell of a lot easier than using libssh.
+- I used stdlib.h with system() which can call shell commands.
+I used it to call the ssh command.
 - I did install sshpass to call the password in the script so I didnt have to keep entering it while the script was running
 - This script was a good lesson in utilizing tools that are already at our disposal, its just a matter of taking advantage of them.